-The trace identifier (A) is visible on left of the waveform area.
-The zero icon (¬) identifies the ground level of the waveform.
+The trace identifier (A) is visible at the left side of the waveform area.
+The zero icon (=) identifies the ground level of the waveform.

 Figure 1-6.
 The Screen After an Auto Set

 Making Measurements

 The reading area displays the numeric readings of the chosen measurements on the waveform that is applied to the input jack.